NothingButArti/NothingButArti/README.md

-👋 Hi, ich bin NothingBut[Arti]!
+👋 Hi, I'm NothingBut[Arti]!

-💻 Über mich
+💻 About Me

-Ich arbeite aktuell als IT-Architect und Berater mit langjähriger Erfahrung in der Digitalisierung, Reorganisation von IT-Strukturen sowie umfassenden Beratungsprojekten in verschiedensten Branchen.
-Meine technische Grundlage habe ich ursprünglich im Studium aufgebaut und entwickle nebenbei weiterhin in TypeScript, Vue.js und C#, um meine praktischen Kenntnisse aktuell zu halten.
+I'm currently working as an IT Architect and Consultant with extensive experience in digital transformation, reorganization of IT structures, and comprehensive consulting projects across various industries.
+My technical foundation was initially built during my studies, and I continuously develop in TypeScript, Vue.js, and C# to keep my practical skills up to date.

-🚀 Expertise und Beratungsfelder
+🚀 Expertise and Consulting Fields

-IT-Architektur und Digitalisierung

-Reorganisation und Optimierung von IT-Strukturen

-Strategische IT-Beratung und Technologieevaluation

-Projektleitung und Projektsteuerung in komplexen IT-Umgebungen
+ IT Architecture and Digitalization

+Reorganization and Optimization of IT Structures

+Strategic IT Consulting and Technology Evaluation

+Project Management and Control in Complex IT Environments

 🔥 Tech Stack

-Sprachen: TypeScript, JavaScript, C#
+Languages: TypeScript, JavaScript, C#
 Frameworks: Vue.js, .NET

-Datenbanken: MariaDB, SQL Server
+Databases: MariaDB, SQL Server

-Tools & Software: Git, GitHub, HeidiSQL, Visual Studio, VS Code, High-End Entwicklungsumgebung (64 GB RAM, Radeon RX 7900 XT)
+Tools & Software: Git, GitHub, HeidiSQL, Visual Studio, VS Code, High-End Development Environment (64 GB RAM, Radeon RX 7900 XT)

-🌱 Persönliches
+🌱 Personal

-Neben meiner beruflichen Tätigkeit als IT-Architect und Berater bin ich stolzer Vater 👶 und genieße die Zeit mit meiner Familie.
-Als Ausgleich betreibe ich regelmäßig Fitness und entspanne mich gerne in der Sauna.
+Besides my professional activities as an IT Architect and Consultant, I'm a proud father 👶 and enjoy spending quality time with my family.
+To balance work and personal life, I regularly engage in fitness training and relax in the sauna.

-🎯 Meine Ziele
+🎯 My Goals

-Kontinuierliche berufliche Weiterentwicklung im Bereich IT-Architektur und Consulting

-Regelmäßige Aktualisierung meiner Entwicklungskompetenzen

-Aufbau von innovativen Lösungen und praxisnahen Beratungsansätzen
+Continuous professional growth in IT architecture and consulting

+Regular updates of my development skills

+Creating innovative solutions and practical consulting approaches

-📫 Kontaktiere mich
+📫 Contact Me

-Du möchtest dich austauschen, eine Zusammenarbeit anfragen oder hast Fragen zu IT-Architektur und Digitalisierung?
-Schreib mir gerne eine Nachricht oder eröffne ein Issue!

-Danke, dass du vorbeigeschaut hast! 🚀
+Interested in connecting, collaborating, or have questions about IT architecture and digital transformation?
+Feel free to send me a message or open an issue!

+Thanks for stopping by! 🚀